Boeing raises 2017 earnings forecast

-(Reuters) - Boeing Co (BA.N) reported a quarterly profit compared with a loss a year ago when it booked a charge, and raised its full-year core profit forecast.
+July 26 (Reuters) - Boeing Co reported a quarterly profit compared with a loss a year ago when it booked a charge, and raised its full-year core profit forecast.

 The world's biggest maker of jetliners said it expects 2017 core earnings per share in a range of $9.80 to $10.00, up from its previous forecast of $9.20 to $9.40.